leonleo997/MinesweeperPSL/README.md

 Type the row, col and the action.
 Each value separed by a blank space (For example:1 1 U)
 ```
-We have to choose the position of your action.
+Now, you have to choose the position of your action.
 For example: I want to mark the cell located at 1,1:
 ```
 1 1 M